st3fan/fennec-site-suggestions/README.md

 I think this is specially useful on mobile where you want to go to your destination with as little clicks and keypresses as possible.
 The awesomebar does a really good job for that, but not so much when you start with a clean profile.
 Which is likely a very common case for Firefox for Android users.

 This demo is not perfect and put together in just a couple of hours but it is a good proof of concept i think.
+Many popular sites just need one or two characters to show up.

 Implementation
 --------------